ngoloc2k4/SmartQuiz-AI/SRS_document.md

 ### 5.2.
 API Interface
 - The API will be RESTful and follow standard HTTP methods (GET, POST, PUT, DELETE).
 - API endpoints should return JSON-formatted responses.
-- API documentation will be maintained using tools such as Swagger or Postman Collections.
+- API documentation will be maintained using tool is Postman.

 ---